openmelody/mt-plugin-theme-manager/README.md

 ## What Theme Manager Does for Designers

-Designers can speed theme creation with the "Designer and Developer Mode."
-Currently, the advantages of this mode are small (see the next section, Eliminate Burdensome "Template Refreshing")
+Designers can speed theme creation with the "Designer Mode."
+Currently, the advantages of this mode are small (see the next section, Eliminate Burdensome "Template Refreshing").

-Use the Designer and Developer Mode system-wide by visiting System > Plugins > Theme Manager > Settings and selecting Designer and Developer Mode.
+When a theme is applied to a blog the user is presented with the ability to apply the theme in Production or Designer Mode.

-### Eliminate Burdensome "Template Refreshing"
+### Eliminate Burdensome "Template Refreshing" and Use Your Preferred Editor

 Designers who have built sites on Movable Type are all too familiar with the workflow to see a simple change actually appear on a web site.
 It goes something